Buy Helium Gas or Purchase Liquid Helium (He)

 Helium is a highly specialized product.
 It’s chemically inert and non-flammable, with high thermal conductivity, low molecular weight and size, and the lowest boiling point known.

 We deliver gas and liquid helium (He) in a variety of purities up to 99.999%.
-Explore the chart below to view the spec sheets and safety data sheets for our pure helium products and a few of our popular welding mixtures.
+Download Safety Data Sheets or see the chart below to download the spec sheets for more information on our pure helium products and a few of our popular welding mixtures.
 If you don’t find what you’re looking for, contact us and we’ll manufacture a binary or multi-component helium mixture to meet your unique specifications.

 |Helium Gas||> 99%|